 Nate: Absolutely not.

-When you’re constantly hunting for the next big stock... and listening to all the talking heads on tv... most of the time you end up getting in on stocks at the exact wrong time.
+When you’re constantly hunting for the next big stock... and listening to all the talking heads on TV... most of the time, you end up getting in on stocks at the exact wrong time.

-You get in once stocks have already moved up... because that’s when the media start talking about it!
+You get in once stocks have already moved up... because that’s when the media starts talking about them!

 This is exactly what happened to me.
 I once had a single trade blow up half of my entire trading account...
-It was a silly earnings play on Apple that I heard somewhere on the news.
+It was a silly earnings play on Apple that I’d heard somewhere on the news.

 I expected to hit it big, but the opposite happened.